 Ceramic tile makes a great flooring choice for bathroom and kitchens.
 Ceramic tile is extremely versatile and durable, while still being able to provide a look that is aesthetically pleasing.
 Tile comes in so many different colors and textures that you will surely be able to find something that will be a complete fit.

 Hardwood flooring is always a great choice when you are shooting for that more classical look.
 Although wood flooring can sometimes be easily damaged, there are numerous ways to treat the wood prior to installation to increase its resistance to scratches and other damages.
 There are also precautionary post-installation measures that will help increase the longevity of your wood floors.

 Carpeting runs the gamut when it comes to flooring.
-You have certain types of carpet that stands up to anything.
+You have certain types of carpet that can stand up to anything.
 You also have more delicate types that require a lot of care and attention.
 Once again, the key is to understand the variables surrounding the area you wish to place this carpet in.
 You would obviously not want shag carpeting in your children’s room.
 When considering carpet it would be a good idea to consider the cleaning costs associated with each brand and type.
-Also give careful thought to the average lifespan of the type of carpet you are considering.
+Also, give careful thought to the average lifespan of the type of carpet you are considering.